Foodee/ember-foxy-forms/tests/dummy/app/templates/docs/fields.md

 # Fields

-Fields are responsible for connecting form-controls to fields.
+Fields are responsible for connecting form controls to model/object values.

 ## Standard and Composite Values